 Alcoholism is the silent addiction that affects thousands of people around the United States and many more around the world.
-Due to various drug problems and epidemics, people don’t often think about alcoholism.
+Due to various drug problems and epidemics, people don’t often think about alcoholism as being all that serious.
+This is unfortunate because it truly deserves attention.
 The reality is that alcohol is one of the most dangerous substances out there, and it’s also the easiest to come across.
-This is why you need to understand what to look for when it comes to developing an alcohol dependence.
+It can cause debilitating side effects for those addicted to it and in extreme scenarios lead to a potentially lethal withdrawal.
+This is why you need to understand what to look for when it comes to developing alcohol dependence.

 Physical Alcohol Dependence

 The most notable signs of alcohol dependence are when you start developing physical symptoms.
-The body is trying to maintain balance, and this balance is severely altered when you’re drinking in excess.
+Physical symptoms will almost always be easier to notice than psychological ones.
+These physical signs come about because the body is trying to maintain balance, and this balance is severely altered when you’re drinking in excess.

-As the alcohol begins to leave your body, different neurotransmitters in the brain begin to misfire, causing a wide range of issues.
+Many of the worst signs will only appear after a prolonged period of the person not using alcohol.
+As the alcohol begins to leave their body, different neurotransmitters in the brain begin to misfire, causing a wide range of issues.
 Some of the most common symptoms of alcohol withdrawal include the following:

 - Body tremors

 What many people don’t realize is how dangerous these symptoms of withdrawal are, and a lot has to do with the heart.
 The heart is dangerously weakened by long-term alcohol abuse, and it’s under a lot of stress during withdrawal.
 Those who don’t seek the proper medical attention for alcohol withdrawal are at a high risk of experiencing heart failure.
 There’s also a high chance of having seizures when coming down from alcohol.